breaksourcecode/EngInt/README.md

 -----------------------------------------------------------------------
 $qmake

 If the following information is displayed,  the qmake is installed.
+Otherwise, you can install qmake using pacman or apt-get.

 Usage: qmake [mode] [options] [files]
 QMake has two modes, one mode for generating project files based on